Jake Wildstrom's Teaching

 Mathematicaesque.

-- The Online
+- The Online Encyclopedia of Integer

-Encyclopedia of Integer Sequences is an invaluable resource if you
+Sequences is an invaluable resource if you care even the slightest

-care even the slightest bit about lists of numbers.
-If you ever need
+bit about lists of numbers.
+If you ever need to find a pattern for

-to find a pattern for integers, or integers matching a pattern, this is
+integers, or integers matching a pattern, this is your resource.
+It's

-numbers.
-It's got numerators
+got Catalan numbers.
+It's

-in the Taylor series of tan(x).
+of tan(x).
 It's got the number

 of strongly connected tournaments on n nodes.
-It's even got the lyrics
+It's even

-to the Boards of Canada song "Aquarius".
+Canada song "Aquarius".

 - The Art of Problem